UnknownRori/UnknownRori-PHP/core/docs/usage.md

 When passing information in this manner, the data should be an array with key / value pairs.
 After providing data to a view, you can then access each value within your view using the data's keys, such as `<?php echo $name; ?>`.

+### Blade One

+`Blade One` is standalone blade package created by EFTEC to learn more about this click [this](https://github.com/EFTEC/BladeOne), but the package basicaly do this, first you create .blade.php file and the BladeOne will compile it to make it work as php file.

+Example :

+    {{ $foo }}

+it will compiled as

+    <?php echo \htmlentities($foo, ENT_QUOTES, 'UTF-8', false); ?>

 ## Session

 ### Retrieve Data